bulletmark/mpr/README.md

 `soft-reset` is not implemented as a separate command in mpr, it is implemented using the `-s/--soft` option on the `reset` command.

-The `cat` command is not implemented.
+The `cat` command is implemented differently.
 Instead type `mpr get file.py -` to pipe a file to standard output.

 The `disconnect`, `resume`, and `umount` commands are appropriate for use with "chained" commands which are not relevant to mpr so are not